International-Data-Spaces-Association/true-connector/README.md

 ### Validate protocol <a name="validateprotocol"></a>

+*Forward-To* protocol validation can be enabled by setting the property **application.enableProtocolValidation** to *true*.
+If you have this enabled, please refer to the following step.

-Forward-To protocol validation can be changed by editing *application-docker.properties* and modify **application.validateProtocol**.
+*Forward-To* protocol validation can be changed by editing *application-docker.properties* and modify **application.validateProtocol**.
 Default value is *false* and Forward-To URL will not be validated.
 Forward-To URL can be set like http(https,wss)://example.com or just example.com and the protocol chosen (from application-docker.properties) will be automatically set (it will be overwritten!)</br>
 Example: http://example.com will be wss://example if you chose wss in the properties).

 If validateProtocol is true, then Forward-To header must contain full URL, including protocol.</br>
 Forward-To=localhost:8890/data - this one will fail, since it lack of information is it http or https</br>
 Forward-To=https://localhost:8890/data - this one will work, since it has protocol information in URL.

+If protocol validation is enabled and protocol does not match with configuration, then Rejection Ressage will be sent and message will not be forwarded to the Provider.

+For example:

+consumer is configured as https and Forward-To is http and validateProtocol=true will result in Rejection Message.

 ### Clearing House <a name="clearinghouse"></a>